What Is Decarboxylation?

 - Fill your soup pot with water and bring it to a boil.

-- Place your cannabis flower, trim, or kief into a heat-safe cooking bag.
+- Place your cannabis flower, trim, or kief into a heat-safe cooking bag and seal it.
 It’s important that this bag be able to withstand temperatures of up to 220F.

 - Place the bag into the boiling water for 90 minutes.
 Make sure that your pot doesn’t boil dry.